 This course explores the history and psychology of human relationships with animals and nature.
 The student will learn about the relationship between people and animals by discussing domestication, socialization, religion, culture, farming, research, and companion animals.
-Other topics include
+Other topics include pet overpopulation, relinquishment, bonding, and health benefits from the bond (for people and animals).
+The principal objective is to gain an understanding of the various roles animals play in our lives.

-- Understand the complexity of the human-animal bond and how it has changed over time. - Describe the ethical issues surrounding animals in society. - Describe the benefits of human-animal interaction to both animals and people. - Understand legal standing of animals in society and how it impacts their use. - Become aware of potential problems in human-animal interaction. - Manage all components of human-animal interactions.
+- Understand the complexity of the human-animal bond and how it has changed over time. - Describe the ethical issues surrounding animals in society. - · Describe the benefits of humananimal interaction to both animals and people. - Understand legal standing of animals in society and how it impacts their use. - · Become aware of potential problems in human-animal interaction. - Manage all components of humananimal interactions.